Grants Pass, Oregon: Government and politics

 The city council has 8 members as of 2019, representing 4 wards and are elected to 4 year terms by the city.
 The city council and mayor are not paid, and they volunteer their time.
 The council oversees the city government and chooses the city manager.
 The mayor's job is to provide leadership and preside over city council meetings.
 The Mayor can also issue vetoes and make a tiebreaker vote.

 Grants Pass is conservative leaning and represented in the United States House of Representatives by Congressman Cliff Bentz (R-Ontario).
 At the state level of politics, Grants Pass is represented in the Oregon Senate by Art Robinson (R-Cave Junction) who holds Oregon's 2nd Senate district, and represented in the Oregon House of Representatives by Lily Morgan (R-Grants Pass) holding Oregon's 3rd House district and Christine Goodwin (R-Grants Pass) holding Oregon's 4th House district.

 Economy

 The lumber industry was the major employer for Grants Pass up until the early 1970s.
 At that point the entire region started to see a steady decline in all lumber harvesting, production, and processing.
 Since then there has been a shift to a large service industry sector covering areas of outdoors/sports/recreation and health care infrastructure.
 This is augmented by multiple small and medium businesses and growth in marijuana-related businesses due to state legalization.

+The coffee chain Dutch Bros was founded in Grants Pass in 1992.
+It based its headquarters in Grants Pass until it moved to Tempe, Arizona, in 2025.